While most people visit Europe during the summer, there’s something about the crisp air of spring that makes plenty of destinations worth a visit.

 You’ll see people spending time outside enjoying the sunshine and warmer weather.
 This is the season for the cherry blossom trees, making it one of the best times to enjoy the gorgeous city.
 A great place to admire the blossoms is Uzvaras Park!

 Aside from simply sitting at a café people-watching, one of the best things Riga has to offer is its historical sites.
 St. Peter Cathedral, the House of the Blackheads, the Three Brothers, and the Corner House are all attractions you can visit in the city center.

-Even though it’s still relatively chilly, Prague makes for a perfect destination to welcome the season.
+Even though it’s still relatively chilly, Prague makes for a fabulous destination to welcome the season.

 Temperatures can still be cool, but the skies are usually sunny.
-This makes days perfect to walk around and explore the many attractions the city has to offer.
+This makes days ideal for walking around and exploring the city’s attractions.